andrew/ultimate-awesome/README.md

 - [awesome-programming-tutorials](https://github.com/dylan751/awesome-programming-tutorials) - Tutorials for programming in various IT fields.
 - [awesome-computer-science-websites](https://github.com/edujtm/awesome-computer-science-websites) - Some websites with a huge amount of free content on computer science topics.
 - [awesome-earthobservation](https://github.com/elasticlabs/awesome-earthobservation) - A curated list of awesome resources on Earth observation coding libraries and open data.
+- [awesome-algorithms](https://github.com/eric-erki/awesome-algorithms) - A curated list of awesome places to learn and/or practice algorithms.
 - [awesome-bigdata](https://github.com/eric-erki/awesome-bigdata) - A curated list of awesome big data frameworks, resources and other awesomeness.
 - [awesome-infosec](https://github.com/eric-erki/awesome-infosec) - A curated list of awesome infosec courses and training resources.
 - [awesome-robotic-tooling](https://github.com/eric-erki/awesome-robotic-tooling) - Robotic resources and tools for professional robotic development with ROS in C++ and Python.